Finding equanimity through presence.

 Over time it is common to experience a deepening of ones own sense of embodiment and the emergence of a more loving relationship with ones body and oneself.

-Who is craniosacral therapy for?
+Who is it for?

-Conditions I can work with:
+Experiences & conditions I can work with:

 Pain - Back / Neck / Joint